Best 18 Month No APR Credit Cards 2017

 There are a number of credit cards with different offers available, but the ones that stand out above the rest are those offering the best deals for 0% introductory APRs.
 Here are the best cards for taking advantage of 0% APR offers for both purchases and balance transfers.
 At the moment, there aren’t any credit cards with 18-month 0% APR offers, but here are your next best options:

-The Citi Simplicity® offers new cardholders one of the longest durations for an 0% introductory APR for purchases and balance transfers.
-You get 21-months (nearly two years) to avoid interest charges on new purchases or balance transfers.
+The Citi Simplicity® offers new cardholders one of the longest durations for an introductory APR for purchases and balance transfers.
+You get plenty of time to avoid interest charges on new purchases or balance transfers.
 After the introductory period, the regular APR kicks in.
 If you’re considering a balance transfer, the fee is $5 or 3%, whichever is greater.
 There is no annual fee for this card, as well as no late fee and no penalty rate.

-Although the Chase Slate® card offers a 0% introductory APR for 15 months, a few months short of the other two Citi cards, it can actually be the card that saves you the most money on a balance transfer.
-You not only get 0% APR on purchases and balance transfers for 15 months with this card, but there is also no balance transfer fee for balance transfers made during the first 60 days of opening the account.
+Although the Chase Slate® card may offer a short introductory period, it can actually be the card that saves you the most money on a balance transfer.
+That's because there is no balance transfer fee for balance transfers made during the first 60 days of opening the account.

 Save Money with a 0% APR Balance Transfer

-Not only can you save money on major purchases when you take advantage of an 0% introductory APR for 18 months, but you can also save a great deal of cash by transferring a balance to one of these offers as well.
-Many of the same cards offering 0% APRs for purchases offer the same promotion for balance transfers.
+Not only can you save money on major purchases when you take advantage of an introductory APR, but you can also save a great deal of cash by transferring a balance to one of these offers as well.
+Many of the same cards offering 0% APRs for purchases offer the same promotion.

 Credit Cards: Different APRs on Different Balances